poppopjmp/spiderfoot/correlations/README.md

 ### Creating a rule

-To create your own rule, simply copy the `template.yaml` file in the `correlations` folder to a meaningful name that matches the ID you intend to provide it, e.g. `aws_cloud_usage.yaml` and edit the rule to fit your needs.
+To create your own rule, simply copy the `template.yaml` file in the `correlations` folder to a meaningful name that matches the ID you intend to provide it (the `id` field **must** match the filename, excluding `.yaml`).
+Edit the rule to fit your needs.
 Save it and re-start SpiderFoot for the rule to be loaded.
-If there are any syntax errors, SpiderFoot will abort at startup and (hopefully) give you enough information to know where the error is.
+If there are any syntax errors, SpiderFoot will skip the invalid rule and provide an error message at startup, allowing other valid rules to load.

 The `template.yaml` file is also a good next point of reference to better understand the structure of the rules and how to use them.
 We also recommend taking a look through the actual rules themselves to see the concepts in practice.